MicrosoftDocs/sql-docs/docs/database-engine/availability-groups/windows/availability-group-listener-overview.md

 # What is an availability group listener?
 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md](../../../includes/appliesto-ss-xxxx-xxxx-xxx-md.md)]

-This article provides an overview of an availability group listener.
-To learn how to connect to the listener, see [Connect to listener](listeners-client-connectivity-application-failover.md)

 An availability group listener is a virtual network name (VNN) that clients can connect to in order to access a database in a primary or secondary replica of an Always On availability group.
 A listener allows a client to connect to a replica without having to know the physical instance name of the SQL Server.
 Since the listener routes traffic, the client connection string does not need to be modified after a failover occurs.

 An availability group listener consists of a Domain Name System (DNS) listener name, listener port designation, and one or more IP addresses.
 Only the TCP protocol is supported by availability group listener.
 The DNS name of the listener must be unique in the domain and in NetBIOS.
 When you create a  listener, it becomes a resource in a cluster with an associated virtual network name (VNN), virtual IP (VIP), and availability group dependency.
 A client uses DNS to resolve the VNN into multiple IP addresses and then tries to connect to each address, until a connection request succeeds or until the connection requests time out.

-If read-only routing is configured for one or more [readable secondary replicas](../../../database-engine/availability-groups/windows/active-secondaries-readable-secondary-replicas-always-on-availability-groups.md), read-intent client connections to the primary replica are redirected to a readable secondary replica.
+If read-only routing is configured for one or more [readable secondary replicas](../../../database-engine/availability-groups/windows/active-secondaries-readable-secondary-replicas-always-on-availability-groups.md), read-intent client connections to the listener are  automatically redirected to a readable secondary replica.

-For essential information about availability group listeners, see [Create or Configure an Availability Group Listener &#40;SQL Server&#41;](../../../database-engine/availability-groups/windows/create-or-configure-an-availability-group-listener-sql-server.md).
+This article provides an overview of an availability group listener.
+You can also [configure the listener](create-or-configure-an-availability-group-listener-sql-server.md), and then learn how to [connect to the listener](listeners-client-connectivity-application-failover.md).

 ##  <a name="AGlConfig"></a> Listener parameters